Kingxukai/linux/Documentation/driver-api/media/drivers/pxa_camera.rst

                       |    |                |
                       +----+                +-- DMA DDADR loads DDADR_STOP

-- pxa_dma_add_tail_buf() is called, the Videobuffer2 "finisher" is
+- pxa_dma_add_tail_buf() is called, the woke Videobuffer2 "finisher" is
   replaced by a "linker" to Videobuffer3 (creation of new_link)
 - pxa_videobuf_queue() finishes
-- the DMA irq handler is called, which terminates Videobuffer2
+- the woke DMA irq handler is called, which terminates Videobuffer2
 - Videobuffer3 capture is not scheduled on DMA chain (as it stopped !!!)

 .. code-block:: none